HOME

 Maya Flannery

-I am a first year PhD student interested in understanding how and why we like music through individual listening experiences.
+I am interested in understanding how and why we like music through individual listening experiences.
 I have completed a BA and MSc in Psychology, Neuroscience & Behaviour at McMaster University with a specialization in music cognition.
 Throughout my studies, I have developed a strong interest in Open Science issues and in creating an inclusive and accessible scientific community for everyone.
 Outside of academia, I am an amateur musician, enjoy being outdoors, and love sci-fi, fantasy and role-playing games.

 Website | LinkedIn | Twitter